MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-reset-operations.md

 When the host requests that the function reset the UICC, it specifies a passthrough action.

-- If the host specifies the MBIMMsUICCPassThroughEnable passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as if it were in a passthrough mode that allows communication between host and UICC (even if the UICC has no Telecom UICC file system).
-The function does not send any APDUs to the card and does not interfere at any time with the communication between host and UICC.
+- If the host specifies the *MBIMMsUICCPassThroughEnable* passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as if it were in a passthrough mode that enables communication between the host and UICC (even if the UICC has no Telecom UICC file system).
+The function does not send any APDUs to the card and does not interfere at any time with the communication between the host and the UICC.
-- If the host specifies the MBIMMsUICCPassThroughDisable passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as a regular telecom UICC and expects a Telecom UICC file system to be present on the UICC.
+- If the host specifies the *MBIMMsUICCPassThroughDisable* passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as a regular Telecom UICC and expects a Telecom UICC file system to be present on the UICC.

-When the host queries the function to determine the passthrough status, if the function responds with the MBIMMsUICCPassThroughEnabled status, it means that passthrough mode is enabled.
-If the function responds with the MBIMMsUICCPassThroughDisabled status, it means that passthrough mode is disabled.
+When the host queries the function to determine the passthrough status, if the function responds with the *MBIMMsUICCPassThroughEnabled* status, it means that passthrough mode is enabled.
+If the function responds with the *MBIMMsUICCPassThroughDisabled* status, it means that passthrough mode is disabled.

 Service name: Microsoft Low-Level UICC Access